eat, pray, light, bless: celebrate a baptism anniversary

-Our sweet Joseph just celebrated his first baptism anniversary.
+Our sweet babe just celebrated his first baptism anniversary.
 One trip around the sun, one whole year a Christian.

 But I always find that these days sneak under the radar, despite circling the dates on the calendar and trying to plan a something-special to celebrate their big days.